shivupoojar/ThingsNetwork-IoT-Data_aquistion-using-MQTT-and-NiFi-into-Influx-Ownlcoud/README.md

 Following are the set of tools required to set up:

 - ThingsNetwork Account
-- Nifi data pipeline tool
+- Apache Nifi
-- Influxdb Time series database
+- Influxdb time series database
 - Owncloud as storage for longterm archiving

 Manuals: